cypherghost0/tudi/README.md

 # 🏪 Loken - Offline-First Stock Management & POS System

-A modern, offline-capable point of sale system designed for electronic components stores.
+A modern, offline-capable point of sale system designed for stationery stores.
 Built with Next.js, Firebase, and Cloudinary.

 ## ✨ Features